onesar/CVMNet/README.md

 # CVMNet
-📌 Code will be released upon paper acceptance.
+📌 Code will be released after the manuscript has been accepted for publication.